Nigerian Civil War: United Kingdom

 The United Kingdom had planned to maintain and expand its supply of cheap high-quality oil from Nigeria.
 Therefore, it placed a high priority on maintenance of oil extraction and refining operations.
-The war broke out just a week before the Six-Day War in the Middle East led to the Suez Canal being blocked, forcing oil tankers from the Middle East to use the long route around the Cape of Good Hope, thereby increasing the cost of Middle Eastern oil.
+The war broke out just a week before the Six-Day War in the Middle East, forcing oil tankers from the Middle East to use the long route around the Cape of Good Hope, thereby increasing the cost of Middle Eastern oil.
 In turn, this increased the importance of Nigerian oil to the United Kingdom, because Nigerian oil was cheaper than Persian Gulf oil.
 Initially, when it was unclear which side would prevail, the United Kingdom took a "wait and see" approach before opting decisively for Nigeria.
-Nigeria had a navy of only 6 vessels, the largest of which was a frigate; an air force of 76 planes, none of which were fighters or bombers; and an army of 7,000 men with no tanks and a shortage of officers with command experience.
+Nigeria had a navy of only six vessels, the largest of which was a frigate; an air force of 76 planes, none of which were fighters or bombers; and an army of 7,000 men with no tanks and a shortage of officers with command experience.
 Though Biafra was likewise similarly weak, the two sides appeared evenly matched at the beginning of the war, and Nigerian victory was by no means considered preordained.

 The United Kingdom backed the Federal Government but, when the war broke out, cautioned them not to damage British oil installations in the East.
-These oilworks, under the control of the Shell-BP Petroleum Development Company (jointly owned by Shell and British Petroleum), controlled 84% of Nigeria's 580,000 barrels per day.
+These oilworks, under the control of the Shell-BP Petroleum Development Company (jointly owned by Shell and BP), controlled 84 per cent of Nigeria's 580,000 barrels per day.
 Two-thirds of this oil came from the Eastern region, and another third from the newly created Mid-West region.
 Two-fifths of all Nigerian oil ended up in the United Kingdom.
-In 1967, 30% of the oil being imported into the United Kingdom came from Nigeria.
+In 1967, 30 per cent of the oil being imported into the United Kingdom came from Nigeria.

 Shell-BP therefore considered carefully a request by the Federal Government that it refuse to pay the royalties demanded by Biafra.
 Its lawyers advised that payment to Biafra would be appropriate if this government did in fact maintain law and order in the region in question.
 The British government advised that paying Biafra could undermine the goodwill of the Federal Government.
 Shell-BP made the payment, and the government established a blockade on oil exports.
 Forced to choose a side, Shell-BP and the British government threw in their lot with the Federal Government in Lagos, apparently calculating that this side would be more likely to win the war.
 As the British High Commissioner in Lagos wrote to the Secretary of State for Commonwealth Affairs on 27 July 1967: